Amoreg/DeVops---Repos/PROJECT 09/lvm.md

 ####    Three-tier Architecture is a client-server software architecture pattern that comprise of 3 separate layers.

+###   1. Presentation Layer (PL): This is the user interface such as the client server or browser on your laptop.

+###   2. Business Layer (BL): This is the backend program that implements business logic.
+Application or Webserver

+###   3. Data Access or Management Layer (DAL): This is the layer for computer data storage and data access.
+Database Server or File System Server such as FTP server, or NFS Server.

 ####   Your 3-Tier Setup

 ####   *  A Laptop or PC to serve as a client

 ####   *  An EC2 Linux Server as a web server (This is where you will install WordPress)

 ####   *  An EC2 Linux server as a database (DB) serve

 ######   1. Create an AWS instance using RedHat Distribution

 #####    The EC2 instance will serve as a Web Server, create 3 volumes in the same AZ as the Web Srver EC2, each of 10GB.